 Others have found a foam barbell padding product on Amazon that you can put on the handlebars.
 It works like the pool noodle is supposed to by adding a few inches to the handlebars.

 I have since added the Aerow Grip to my handlebars (which I mentioned in the aforementioned remote bike fitting blog post).
-Unfortunately, that product is currently sold out, and I don’t know when it will be back in stock.

 The Adjuster for Peloton